RhismaSyahrulPutra/web-scraping-api/README.md

 1.  **Install Dependencies:**

-    Open your terminal, navigate to the `backend-ai` directory (or the root directory if the instructions are for the root), and run the following command to install all necessary dependencies:
+    Open your terminal, navigate to the `web-scraping-api` directory (or the root directory if the instructions are for the root), and run the following command to install all necessary dependencies:

     ```bash
     npm install